gotreasa/gotreasa-berlin-clock/_NOTES.md

 - ✅ Set up build pipeline configuration
 - ✅ Set up deployment of the image
 - ✅ Set up the smoke tests

+## Pomodor 34

+- 🚧 TD 3 Set up the Github action for testing the container structure